pdee/pdee/doc/commands-python-mode.rst

 py-backward-block
 -----------------
-Go to beginning of `block'.
+Go to beginning of ‘block’.

-If already at beginning, go one `block' backward.
+If already at beginning, go one ‘block’ backward.
-Returns beginning of `block' if successful, nil otherwise
+Returns beginning of ‘block’ if successful, nil otherwise

 py-backward-block-or-clause
 ---------------------------
-Go to beginning of `block-or-clause'.
+Go to beginning of ‘block-or-clause’.

-If already at beginning, go one `block-or-clause' backward.
+If already at beginning, go one ‘block-or-clause’ backward.
-Returns beginning of `block-or-clause' if successful, nil otherwise
+Returns beginning of ‘block-or-clause’ if successful, nil otherwise

 py-backward-clause
 ------------------
-Go to beginning of `clause'.
+Go to beginning of ‘clause’.

-If already at beginning, go one `clause' backward.
+If already at beginning, go one ‘clause’ backward.
-Returns beginning of `clause' if successful, nil otherwise
+Returns beginning of ‘clause’ if successful, nil otherwise

 py-backward-elif-block
 ----------------------
-Go to beginning of `elif-block'.
+Go to beginning of ‘elif-block’.

-If already at beginning, go one `elif-block' backward.
+If already at beginning, go one ‘elif-block’ backward.
-Returns beginning of `elif-block' if successful, nil otherwise
+Returns beginning of ‘elif-block’ if successful, nil otherwise

 py-backward-else-block
 ----------------------
-Go to beginning of `else-block'.
+Go to beginning of ‘else-block’.

-If already at beginning, go one `else-block' backward.
+If already at beginning, go one ‘else-block’ backward.
-Returns beginning of `else-block' if successful, nil otherwise
+Returns beginning of ‘else-block’ if successful, nil otherwise

 py-backward-except-block
 ------------------------
-Go to beginning of `except-block'.
+Go to beginning of ‘except-block’.

-If already at beginning, go one `except-block' backward.
+If already at beginning, go one ‘except-block’ backward.
-Returns beginning of `except-block' if successful, nil otherwise
+Returns beginning of ‘except-block’ if successful, nil otherwise

 py-backward-for-block
 ---------------------
-Go to beginning of `for-block'.
+Go to beginning of ‘for-block’.

-If already at beginning, go one `for-block' backward.
+If already at beginning, go one ‘for-block’ backward.
-Returns beginning of `for-block' if successful, nil otherwise
+Returns beginning of ‘for-block’ if successful, nil otherwise

 py-backward-if-block
 --------------------
-Go to beginning of `if-block'.
+Go to beginning of ‘if-block’.

-If already at beginning, go one `if-block' backward.
+If already at beginning, go one ‘if-block’ backward.
-Returns beginning of `if-block' if successful, nil otherwise
+Returns beginning of ‘if-block’ if successful, nil otherwise

 py-backward-minor-block
 -----------------------
-Go to beginning of `minor-block'.
+Go to beginning of ‘minor-block’.

-If already at beginning, go one `minor-block' backward.
+If already at beginning, go one ‘minor-block’ backward.
-Returns beginning of `minor-block' if successful, nil otherwise
+Returns beginning of ‘minor-block’ if successful, nil otherwise

 py-backward-try-block
 ---------------------
-Go to beginning of `try-block'.
+Go to beginning of ‘try-block’.

-If already at beginning, go one `try-block' backward.
+If already at beginning, go one ‘try-block’ backward.
-Returns beginning of `try-block' if successful, nil otherwise
+Returns beginning of ‘try-block’ if successful, nil otherwise

 py-backward-block-bol
 ---------------------
-Go to beginning of `block', go to BOL.
+Go to beginning of ‘block’, go to BOL.

-If already at beginning, go one `block' backward.
+If already at beginning, go one ‘block’ backward.
-Returns beginning of `block' if successful, nil otherwise
+Returns beginning of ‘block’ if successful, nil otherwise

 py-backward-block-or-clause-bol
 -------------------------------
-Go to beginning of `block-or-clause', go to BOL.
+Go to beginning of ‘block-or-clause’, go to BOL.

-If already at beginning, go one `block-or-clause' backward.
+If already at beginning, go one ‘block-or-clause’ backward.
-Returns beginning of `block-or-clause' if successful, nil otherwise
+Returns beginning of ‘block-or-clause’ if successful, nil otherwise

 py-backward-clause-bol
 ----------------------
-Go to beginning of `clause', go to BOL.
+Go to beginning of ‘clause’, go to BOL.

-If already at beginning, go one `clause' backward.
+If already at beginning, go one ‘clause’ backward.
-Returns beginning of `clause' if successful, nil otherwise
+Returns beginning of ‘clause’ if successful, nil otherwise

 py-backward-elif-block-bol
 --------------------------
-Go to beginning of `elif-block', go to BOL.
+Go to beginning of ‘elif-block’, go to BOL.

-If already at beginning, go one `elif-block' backward.
+If already at beginning, go one ‘elif-block’ backward.
-Returns beginning of `elif-block' if successful, nil otherwise
+Returns beginning of ‘elif-block’ if successful, nil otherwise

 py-backward-else-block-bol
 --------------------------
-Go to beginning of `else-block', go to BOL.
+Go to beginning of ‘else-block’, go to BOL.

-If already at beginning, go one `else-block' backward.
+If already at beginning, go one ‘else-block’ backward.
-Returns beginning of `else-block' if successful, nil otherwise
+Returns beginning of ‘else-block’ if successful, nil otherwise

 py-backward-except-block-bol
 ----------------------------
-Go to beginning of `except-block', go to BOL.
+Go to beginning of ‘except-block’, go to BOL.

-If already at beginning, go one `except-block' backward.
+If already at beginning, go one ‘except-block’ backward.
-Returns beginning of `except-block' if successful, nil otherwise
+Returns beginning of ‘except-block’ if successful, nil otherwise

 py-backward-for-block-bol
 -------------------------
-Go to beginning of `for-block', go to BOL.
+Go to beginning of ‘for-block’, go to BOL.

-If already at beginning, go one `for-block' backward.
+If already at beginning, go one ‘for-block’ backward.
-Returns beginning of `for-block' if successful, nil otherwise
+Returns beginning of ‘for-block’ if successful, nil otherwise

 py-backward-if-block-bol
 ------------------------
-Go to beginning of `if-block', go to BOL.
+Go to beginning of ‘if-block’, go to BOL.

-If already at beginning, go one `if-block' backward.
+If already at beginning, go one ‘if-block’ backward.
-Returns beginning of `if-block' if successful, nil otherwise
+Returns beginning of ‘if-block’ if successful, nil otherwise

 py-backward-minor-block-bol
 ---------------------------
-Go to beginning of `minor-block', go to BOL.
+Go to beginning of ‘minor-block’, go to BOL.

-If already at beginning, go one `minor-block' backward.
+If already at beginning, go one ‘minor-block’ backward.
-Returns beginning of `minor-block' if successful, nil otherwise
+Returns beginning of ‘minor-block’ if successful, nil otherwise

 py-backward-try-block-bol
 -------------------------
-Go to beginning of `try-block', go to BOL.
+Go to beginning of ‘try-block’, go to BOL.

-If already at beginning, go one `try-block' backward.
+If already at beginning, go one ‘try-block’ backward.
-Returns beginning of `try-block' if successful, nil otherwise
+Returns beginning of ‘try-block’ if successful, nil otherwise

 py-forward-block
 ----------------